-Senate Republicans Vote Down BCRA, But Look Poised To Pass Something
+Senate Republicans Vote Down Obamacare ‘Replacement’ But Look Poised To Pass Something

 That standard could be difficult for both chambers to agree on, particularly if House conservatives draw a hard line on cutting regulations that would undermine protections for people with pre-existing conditions.

-The measure Tuesday night needed 60 votes because of the inclusion of the so-called Cruz amendment, which would allow insurers to offer plans that don’t comply with Obamacare regulations as long as they offer at least one plan that does.
+The measure Tuesday night needed 60 votes because of the inclusion of two amendments: an unscored proposal from Rob Portman (R-Ohio) that would offer some assistance to people who lose Medicaid coverage, and the so-called Cruz amendment ― which would allow insurers to offer plans that don’t comply with Obamacare regulations as long as they offer at least one plan that does.
 The Senate parliamentarian has not ruled whether Cruz’s proposal conforms with rules for the budget reconciliation process, which allows the chamber to fast-track certain measures.
 If the parliamentarian finds that Cruz’s amendment should be subject to 60 votes, it could be difficult for a final piece of legislation to address the issue as well.

 And if House conservatives are making it a prerequisite that the conference bill eliminate at least some of those regulations that ensure people with pre-existing conditions are charged the same amount as healthy people, they could be setting up the whole process for failure.